Arc lamp: Carbon-arc lighting in the U.S.

 Around the turn of the century arc-lighting systems were in decline, but Thomson-Houston controlled key patents to urban lighting systems.
 This control slowed the expansion of incandescent lighting systems being developed by Thomas Edison's Edison General Electric Company.
 Conversely, Edison's control of direct current distribution and generating machinery patents blocked further expansion of Thomson-Houston.
 The roadblock to expansion was removed when the two companies merged in 1892 to form the General Electric Company.

 Arc lamps were used in some early motion-picture studios to illuminate interior shots.
 One problem was that they produce such a high level of ultra-violet light that many actors needed to wear sunglasses when off camera to relieve sore eyes resulting from the ultra-violet light.
 The problem was solved by adding a sheet of ordinary window glass in front of the lamp, blocking the ultra-violet.
 By the dawn of the "talkies", arc lamps had been replaced in film studios with other types of lights.
 In 1915, Elmer Ambrose Sperry began manufacturing his invention of a high-intensity carbon arc searchlight.
 These were used aboard warships of all navies during the 20th century for signaling and illuminating enemies.
 In the 1920s, carbon arc lamps were sold as family health products, a substitute for natural sunlight.

 Arc lamps were superseded by filament lamps in most roles, remaining in only certain niche applications such as cinema projection, spotlights, and searchlights.
-In the 1950's and 1960's the high-power D.C. for the carbon-arc lamp of a outdoor drive-in projector would typically be supplied by a motor-generator combo (AC motor powering a DC generator).
+In the 1950s and 1960s the high-power D.C. for the carbon-arc lamp of an outdoor drive-in projector would typically be supplied by a motor–generator combo (AC motor powering a DC generator).
 Even in these applications conventional carbon-arc lamps were mostly pushed into obsolescence by xenon arc lamps, but were still being manufactured as spotlights at least as late as 1982 and are still manufactured for at least one purpose – simulating sunlight in "accelerated aging" machines intended to estimate how fast a material is likely to be degraded by environmental exposure.

 Carbon arc lighting left its imprint on other film projection practices.
 The practice of shipping and projecting motion pictures on 2,000-foot reels, and employing "changeovers" between two projectors, was due to the carbon rods used in projector lamphouses having a lifespan of roughly 22 minutes (which corresponds to the amount of film in said reels when projected at 24 frames/second).
 The projectionist would watch the rod burn down by eye (though a peephole like a welder's glass) and replace the carbon rod when changing film reels.
 The two-projector changeover setup largely disappeared in the 1970s with the advent of xenon projector lamps, being replaced with single-projector platter systems, though films would continue to be shipped to cinemas on 2,000-foot reels.